-Category Social participation Community Life Getting to public buildings or commercial establishments : 24.7% experienced problems (having difficulty, needing human help and/or using technical aids) Work Different studies ; showed that 12% to 31% of DM1 patients held a job and that 52% to 66% used to work.
-In 2007, a reappraisal of the DM1 population from the Saguenay-Lac-Saint-Jean region has shown that 20% are currently working, 66% used to work and 14% never worked.
-In the same population, 44.5 % reported employment as severely restricted and caused then the highest level of dissatisfaction. .
-Many aspects of DM1 such as muscular impairment, low education, excessive daytime sleepiness, and apathy, problems with access, equipment and transportation may restrict opportunities to employment as well as leisure.
+Category S ocial participation Getting to public buildings or commercial establishments : 24.7% experienced problems (having difficulty, needing human help and/or using technical aids) tc La ar se of Work ar er ifferent studies ; showed that 12% to 31% of DM1 patients held a job and that 52% o 66% used to work.
+In 2007, a reappraisal of the DM1 population from the Saguenay- ac-Saint-Jean region has shown that 20% are currently working, 66% used to work nd 14% never worked.
+In the same population, 44.5 % reported employment as everely restricted and caused then the highest level of dissatisfaction. .
+Many aspects f DM1 such as muscular impairment, low education, excessive daytime sleepiness, and pathy, problems with access, equipment and transportation may restrict opportunities to mployment as well as leisure. echnology, lower extremity strength, fatigue and pain could partly predict disruption of articipation in the work-related area (paid and unpaid work) .
+Community Life (h D tc La ar se of O Work ap ei having difficulty, needing human help and/or using technical aids) ifferent studies ; showed that 12% to 31% of DM1 patients held a job and that 5 o 66% used to work.
+In 2007, a reappraisal of the DM1 population from the Saguenay ac-Saint-Jean region has shown that 20% are currently working, 66% used to work and 14% never worked.
+In the same population, 44.5 % reported employment as everely restricted and caused then the highest level of dissatisfaction. .
+Many aspect f DM1 such as muscular impairment, low education, excessive daytime sleepiness, a poathy, problems with access, equipment and transportation may restrict opportunitie mployment as well as leisure.